wp-plugins/increase-sociability/readme.txt

 = How can I check if the plugin is working  =

-The easiest way is to visit any blog post and search in the page source for the words '<!-- Increase Socialability ', this should be towards the bottom of the page
+There is a test mode available which will show you a message on all your posts, while you are testing.

-= Is this illegal=
+= Is this illegal? =

 Nope, all this plugin does is to remind people to vote for you if they like your blog post.

 == Screenshots ==

-1. no screen shots necessary as it's really straight forward !
+1. Sorry , no screen shots necessary as it's really straight forward !